craftercms/docs/source/developers/projects/profile/api/index.rst

 ..
 NOTE::
   All endpoints in this API require an ``accessTokenId`` parameter that needs to be known by  the client prior to any request.
-This value needs to be obtained from the  system administrator/maintainer.
+This value needs to be obtained from the  system administrator or maintainer.

 -----------------------
 Access Token Management